-Utilize the flowchart on page 1 of Schedule SE to determine whether the taxpayer can use Section A - Short Schedule SE, or if they must use Section B - Long Schedule SE.
-For either section, the taxpayer will need to know what their net earnings from self-employment are.
+Schedule SE was changed.
+The short form option was removed and a new Part III to calculate an optional deferral of part of self-employment taxes was added.
+For each section, the taxpayer will need to know what his or her net earnings from self-employment are.
 Generally, net earnings are simply the net profit from a farm or nonfarm business.

 There are three methods used to calculate the taxpayer's net earnings from self-employment:

-- 1. The regular method To figure net earnings using the regular method, multiply the taxpayer's self-employment earnings by 92.35% (0.9235). - 2.
-The nonfarm optional method Use the nonfarm optional method only for earnings that do not come from farming.
+- 1. Farm Optional Method In 2024, use the farm optional method only if (a) gross farm income was not more than \$10,380, or (b) net farm profits were less than \$7,493. - 2.
+Nonfarm Optional Method Use the nonfarm optional method only for earnings that do not come from farming.
 The taxpayer may use this method if he or she meets all the following tests: - a.
 He or she is self-employed on a regular basis.
-This means that his or her actual net earnings from self-employment were \$400 or more in at least 2 of the 3 tax years before the one for which he or she uses this method.
-The net earnings can be from either farm or nonfarm earnings or both. - b.
+This means that his or her actual net earnings from self-employment were \$400 or more in at least 2 of the 3 tax years before the one for which he or she uses this method. - b.
 He or she has used this method less than 5 years.
 (There is a 5-year lifetime limit.)
 The years do not have to be one after another. - c.
-In 2020, his or her net nonfarm profits within annual limits: - i.
-Less than \$6,107, and - ii.
+In 2024, his or her net nonfarm profits within annual limits: - i.
+Less than \$7.493, and - ii.
 Less than 72.189% of his or her gross nonfarm income. - 3.
-The farm optional method Use the farm optional method only for self-employment earnings from a farming business.
+Maximum Deferral of Self-Employment Tax Payments (regular method) To figure net earnings using the regular method, multiply the taxpayer's self-employment earnings by 92.35% (0.9235).